hoodlm/loganhooddotcom/_posts/2023-12-17-junkdrawer-monorepo.md

 ## Taking stock of the Junk...

-I have a lot of dubiously-useful side projects and experiments that I've hoarded over the years.
-Some of these I've uploaded to Github, if nothing else because I see a potentially useful reference for my future self or for someone else out there.
+As a side effect of years of learning - new languages and frameworks, and new ideas - I've accumulated many dubiously-useful side projects and experiments.

-So I accumulated a bunch of little junk repos, with no common theme to speak of:
+Some of these I've uploaded to Github as standalone repos, such as:

 * an abstract art engine (generative and artificial, but unintelligent) in Ruby
-* a poorly-written math expression parser (the parser is poorly-written, not necessarily the math expressions) in Rust
+* a poorly-written math expression parser in Rust
 * a static HTML page showing the tango color palette

 Proliferation of junk repos isn't *really* a problem.
 Github's free tier doesn't place any limit on the number of